Skip to main content

 LICENSE_KEY

-This is a unique key assigned to you by DronaHQ. you can get by logging in to Self-Hosted Portal.
+This is a unique key assigned to you by DronaHQ for activating your self-hosted installation.
+You can retrieve your LICENSE_KEY by logging into the Self-Hosted Portal.

 Connectivity to MongoDB

-If you are using Docker container for MongoDB, then you should set these variables as follows
+• If using a Docker container for MongoDB, set the following variables:

 MONGODB_ENCODE_CREDENTIALS